WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 Basic Info about DVD

-DVD stores movies in a combination MPEG-2 compressed video and audio of vary formats (PCM, DTS, MP2, or AC-3).
+DVD stores movies in a combination of MPEG-2 compressed video and audio in various formats (PCM, DTS, MP2, or AC-3).
 The typical DVD videos are 720×480 pixels for NTSC (30fps) and 720×540 pixels for PAL (25fps), with a maximum video bitrate of 10.08 Mbps or 9.8Mbps (depending on the audio format).
 The image can be displayed at either a 4:3 (standard) aspect ratio or a 16:9 (widescreen) aspect ratio.

 Let's figure out what parameters have an effect on videos.
 For video size, here is a simplified formula: File size = bitrate * number of minutes.
 The encoder (Format) and Bit Rate of the video are the most crucial factors.
-Under the same definition, the higher bit rate the video possesses, the bigger the video size is.
-Also, complex encoder may provide better compression, but in a longer time.
-If you want 100% quality (and yes, this is of COURSE possible), that comes at a cost, size and ripping speed.
+Under the same definition, the higher the bit rate the video possesses, the bigger the video size is.
+Also, a complex encoder may provide better compression, but for a longer time.
+If you want 100% quality (and yes, this is of COURSE possible), that comes at a cost, size, and ripping speed.
 To sum up:

 • High quality > requires complex algorithms > results in large file size > takes more time > slow